Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 Fortran ordering) is about 3x faster.

 NumPy indexing semantics tend to favor thinking about arrays using the C order, as one does not need to use an ellipsis to select contiguous subarrays.
 C ordering also matches the [list-of-lists intuition](what-is-an-array) of an array, since an array like `[[0, 1], [2, 3]]` is stored in memory as literally `0, 1, 2, 3` with C ordering.
+It also aligns well with NumPy's [broadcasting](broadcasting) rules, where broadcasted dimensions are prepended by default, allowing one to think of an array as a "stack" of contiguous subarrays.

 C ordering is the default in NumPy when creating arrays with functions like `asarray`, `ones`, `arange`, and so on.
 One typically only switches to